 4. With object pronouns (direct / indirect)

-In this case the reflexive pronoun is used in the same way as a direct or indirect object pronoun in the sentence.
+In this case, the Spanish reflexive pronoun is used in the same way as a direct object pronoun or indirect object pronoun in the sentence.
 When reflexive pronouns are used with direct or indirect object pronouns, the reflexive pronoun is always placed first.
 For example: